 Benefits of Electrical Stimulation for Stroke Patients

 E-stim has a number of uses besides strengthening muscles.
-Below are the major stroke side effects that e-stim has been proven to help with:
+Below are the major effects of a stroke that e-stim has been proven to help with:

 1. Hemiplegia (Post-Stroke Paralysis) and Muscle Weakness